Yigaue/PHP-Friends-and-Freshman/Chapter1.md

 Keep moving and you will discover more.
 What do you have in mind to build, PHP can do it 😀 .

 ### PHP As A Scripting Language
 Earlier in this chapter, we talked briefly about a script.
-You shouldn't think too much of a script.
+You shouldn't think too much of it.
 It is just a programming word(terminology) for a block of code or set of instructions.
-If you have seen a paper with a list of grocery items, then you good.
+If you have seen a paper with a list of grocery items, then you're good.
 Like you give a paper to a child to assist you make purchases from the local store.
 The child is only concern with what is on that list, that is where your instructions for the purchase are.
 The list can be long or short, it depends.
-A far as the child stick to what is on that paper from the top of it to the bottom, there will be no problems.
-Likely with PHP. your instruction to PHP to do any must be on a script.
-PHP looks at the begining of that script to the end, what is there is what it will do(run), and return the result or output.
+A far as the child stick to what is on that paper from the top of it to the bottom, there should be no issues.
+Same with PHP. your instruction to PHP to do anything must be on a script.
+PHP looks at the beginning of that script to the end, what is there is what it will do(run), and return the result or output.

-A PHP script begins with `<?php` and ends with `?>`.
+A PHP script begins with `<?php  and ends with ?>`.
 As a short hand you can do `<?` and `?>`  .
 All your instruction(what you want PHP to do) must be within the opening(`<?php`) and closing tags( `<?` ).
 Yes, they are called tags.
- **Note:** the closing tags can omitted if the file is only a PHP file, i.e if everything in that file is just PHP code.
+ **Note:** the closing tags can be omitted if the file is only a PHP file, i.e if everything in that file is just PHP code.

-Example
+Example 1.
+1

 `<?php`